discord-jda/JDA/README.md

 - `createLight` - Disables all user cache and cache flags
 - `create` - Enables member chunking, caches all users, and enables all cache flags

-We receommend reading the guide on [caching and intents](https://jda.wiki/using-jda/gateway-intents-and-member-cache-policy/) to get a feel for configuring your bot properly.
+We recommend reading the guide on [caching and intents](https://jda.wiki/using-jda/gateway-intents-and-member-cache-policy/) to get a feel for configuring your bot properly.
 Here are some possible use-cases:

 ### Example: Message Logging

-A small-scale bot that simply logs messages to the console using the [JDABuilder][JDABuilder], intended for smaller bots that don't intend to grow to thousands of guilds
+Simply logging messages to the console.
+Making use of [JDABuilder][JDABuilder], the intended entry point for smaller bots that don't intend to grow to thousands of guilds.

 Starting your bot and attaching an event listener, using the right [intents][GatewayIntent]: